EmotionChild/EmotionChild/README.md

 ### Hi there 👋
-My name is EmotionChild and I am a Discord bot developer
+My name is EmotionChild and I am a Discord bot developer (among other things)

 ### Below are latest links to the Ellie Bot project blog posts